psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

-## Using Git and GitHub via the terminal
+## Practice using Git and GitHub via the terminal

 Learning Goals: